peter88213/nvhelp-en/source/section_view.rst

 .. figure:: _images/section_view03.png
    :alt: Screenshot

+   Example of an "action scene"

 .. figure:: _images/section_view08.png
    :alt: Screenshot

+   Example of a "reaction scene" or "sequel"

 There is a popular theory for "selling writers" that suggests novels are best divided into scenes, alternating between "action scenes" and